pengfei99/VTLExample/doc/Performence_test.md

 Time gap: 3086 milli seconds
 ```

 Conclusion : AggregateDynamicExample is quicker.
 The more aggregation functions in groupBy, the more time one single groupBy
 approach can save.
-The column type will not affect the end result.
+The column type(e.g. numeric, categorical, etc.) will not affect the end result.